A wise, personal, and wide-ranging meditation on science and society by the Nobel Prize–winning author of To Explain the World.

-Winner of the Nobel Prize in Physics, Weinberg presents his views on some of the most fundamental aspects of the field, including the nature of elementary particles, the detection of the Higgs boson, the implications of a possible multiverse, and the mysteries of dark matter.
-But he does not seclude science behind disciplinary walls, and he does not shy away from politics.
-In this collection of essays—his third published by Harvard University Press—Weinberg takes on what he sees as the folly of manned spaceflight, the harms of inequality, and the importance of public goods.
+Winner of the Nobel Prize in Physics and author of the classic The First Three Minutes, Weinberg shares his views on some of the most fundamental and fascinating aspects of physics and the universe.
+But he does not seclude science behind disciplinary walls, or shy away from politics, taking on what he sees as the folly of manned spaceflight, the harms of inequality, and the importance of public goods.
 His point of view is rationalist, realist, reductionist, and devoutly secularist.

-The essays in Third Thoughts, some of which appear here for the first time, will engage not only specialists but also general readers.
-Throughout, Weinberg never loses sight of the human dimension of scientific discovery and its consequences for our endless drive to probe the workings of the cosmos.
+Weinberg is that great rarity, a prize-winning physicist who is entertaining and accessible.
+The essays in Third Thoughts, some of which appear here for the first time, will engage, provoke, and inform—and never lose sight of the human dimension of scientific discovery and its consequences for our endless drive to probe the workings of the cosmos.